msg-DAVID-GmbH/RemoteWorking/01_the_concept_of_remote_working.md

 - "good ideas only when you are all in one room" - compare to several (american) films where crisis squads lock themselves into a room and force a solution
 - also: people search romantic partners via online partnership - that's the most personal thing to do and it's done online.
 Why sitting in an office for work then?
 - big topic: trust.
 Employer "How can I trust them to work?" - Why would you want to work for a boss that doesn't trust you?
 Why would he want to hire people he can't trust?
 Real fear: Loss of control, power, influence, right of existence of some managers
-- security: What is more valuable: An encrypted laptop or a demotivated emplyoer?
+- security: What is more valuable: An encrypted laptop or a demotivated employer?
 Knowledge is in the heads, not the hardware.
 However, "safe" VPN and infrastructure is necessary. security checklist of 37signals:
   - all computers drive encryption
   - disable automatic login + logout after 10 minutes
   - encryption for every site visited (TLS)
-  - all smart phones and laptops have lock codes and can be wipped remotely
+  - all smart phones and laptops have lock codes and can be whipped remotely
   - only use generated passwords that are managed via password safe
   - two factor authentication (additional dongle or app for pin)
 - Change of mindset: working remotely != "cheaper", but "We as tech-leaders need the best workers from around the world!" - that's an additional dimension to "think remote"